 Mankind is born of woman.
 The early stages of life includes depending on the mother for nourishment from her breasts.
 Satan is attacking and exploiting the role of women.
 Our sacred calling involves our precious virtuous bodies.

 Please treat your body as a sacred valuable.
-Virtue and modesty are always the best policy! :)
+Virtue and modesty are always the best policy! :)4.They are crushed and used in cosmetics, paint formulations, and medicines.

 --> How do you want to be crushed?